Hakkoda & Oirase Gorge: Ponds, Waterfalls, and Secret Onsens

 The Picturesque Ponds Between Sukayu Onsen and Tsuta Onsen

-To plan your visit to those gorgeous ponds, please refer to our article HERE (^_-)-☆
+To plan your visit to those stunning ponds, please refer to HERE for more information!

 Yachi Onsen (谷地温泉)